superbeppe98/IBM-cloud-essentials-V3/2_Infrastructure.md

 - Lastly, there's also Geo Redundancy
     - You can protect your data across geographically dispersed sources

-- Up next, we have a quick demonstration of how to attach a volume onto a virtual server
-    - From the IBM cloud catalog, we're going to go ahead and find the file storage service
-    - We're going to go ahead and select the data center that's associated with our virtual machine and deploy a virtual machine
-    - Go back to your device list, find the virtual machine that you want to attach the storage to
-    - Find the file storage section, click authorize storage
-    - Go ahead and click the storage volume that we just created.
-    - We have to go into the system and Mount it.
-    - You'll find the Mount Point value when you go and see the file storage properties.
-    - So, let's SSH into our VM again.
-    - And show that it is in fact mounted on /NFS/extra.
 <br>

 ## Object Storage